 A strong team helps to make a distant goal more reachable.
 For a nonprofit considering a campaign, that team includes an enthusiastic CEO; engaged board; and a skilled, willing team with enough bandwidth to take on additional work.

 The months leading up to a campaign can be a good time to expand the staff, but be realistic about expectations.
 A new major gift officer can be play a crucial role, but will need 18 months or more to hit their stride.

 You’ll need a full support team, too, generated through a strong, institution-wide culture of philanthropy.

 A campaign will make demands of your donor data.
 Do you know what prospective donors have the capacity and affinity to make transformational gifts?
 Can you get the information you need and conduct analysis to make good decisions?
 Do you have enough bandwidth on the research staff to support the uptick in demand for this data?
 Are your reports and KPIs (key performance indicators) ready for the scrutiny of the board and volunteer leaders?
-If not, now is the time to assess, clean up, add new tools (or perhaps some replace altogether, because you don’t want to be switching core systems in the middle of a campaign).
+If not, now is the time to assess, clean up, add new tools (or perhaps replace some altogether).

 You’ll also want to assess your digital fundraising tools.
 While the top tier gifts are critical, you need to have effective broad-based systems (e.g., online, peer-to-peer) in place to get you across the finish line.